Ketamine Infusion Under Anesthesia

 Always consult with your psychiatrist or primary care provider before making any changes to your medication regimen.
 In some cases, adjustments might be needed.

-Costs can vary depending on the a number of factors, and specific treatment plan.
+Costs can vary depending on the number of factors, and specific treatment plans.
 It’s best to inquire directly with our treatment team.

 Some clinics may offer payment plans or financial assistance.
 Additionally, researching local foundations or non-profits might provide options for financial aid.